Accessing the dynamical foundations of biology

 hannah.waymentsteele (at) wisc.edu

-Wayment-Steele HK#, El Nesr G#, Hettiarachchi R#, Kariyawasam H#, Ovchinnikov S & Kern D. Learning millisecond protein dynamics from what is missing in NMR spectra.
+Wayment-Steele HK#, El Nesr G#, Hettiarachchi R, Kariyawasam H, Ovchinnikov S & Kern D. Learning millisecond protein dynamics from what is missing in NMR spectra.
 BioRXiv 2025

 We welcome applicants with backgrounds in computation, experiment, and any mix of the two!